 What I also always do is open the dates and check the inside.
 Sometimes a date can be moldy inside.
 You will know because the interior will be filled with dark black powder.
 Discard a moldy date.
 However, you can still use the other dates in the same batch if they don’t have any mold inside.

-If your dates are very dry or if you don’t have a high powered blender, soaking your dates will help a lot.
-Place the dates for 30-40 minutes in lukewarm water to soften them up.
+If your dates are very dry or if you don’t have a high-speed blender, soaking your dates in water will help a lot.
+Place the dates for 30-40 minutes in lukewarm water to soften them.
 After that, any blender will be able to blend the dates perfectly.
-I personally don’t do this every time, but I do have a high speed blender (a Vitamix).
+I personally don’t do this every time, but I do use a high-speed blender (Vitamix).

-When you measure your dates in a cup, I normally use about 13 dates for 1 cup.
-But again this depends n the type of dates you are using.
-In grams this will be about 190 grams.
+When you measure your dates in a cup, I usually use about 13 dates for 1 cup.
+But again, this depends on the type of dates you are using.
+In grams, this will be about 190 grams.

-When you make date paste to bake with and for most other recipes (or to snack), you want to create really smooth but also really thick date paste.
-This means probabaly less water than you might like to use.
-So no runny watered down date paste.
-I usually like to create a date paste as thick as possible but still smooth.
+When you make date paste to bake with and for most other recipes (or snack), you want to create a really smooth but thick date paste.
+This means probably less water than you might like to use.
+So no runny watered-down date paste.
+I usually want to create a date paste that is as thick as possible but still smooth.